Editor’s Note: This blog post has been updated in November 2021.

 Benefits of Video-based Learning:

-Multisensory Learning Engagement
+1. Multisensory Learning Engagement

-Flexibility of Pace
+4. Flexibility of Pace

-Microlearning, as the name suggests, is learning in small chunks, where the training is delivered in small bites, i.e short bursts of content in text and/or multimedia, providing specific information aimed at delivering one learning objective.
+Microlearning, as the name suggests, is learning in small chunks, where the training is delivered in small bites, i.e., short bursts of content in text and/or multimedia, providing specific information aimed at delivering one learning objective.
 Two consistent features of this medium regardless of where and how it is deployed are:

 - Single idea/granularity – the content is confined to ONE specific topic, idea, or concept.

-Reduces Training Cost
+8. Reduces Training Cost

 With the plethora of paid and free software available, the cost of producing a video has reduced exponentially, as has the complexity in developing one.
 This one-time cost offsets the higher and repetitive costs of Instructor-led Learning which includes travel, place, and time costs and learning which cannot be revisited without recreating the entire environment.
 Reports suggest that video-based learning can result in 50-70% savings for a company.
-It is well-known that Microsoft saved a whopping USD 303 per learner, with the implementation of video-based learning.
-The return on investment then is colossal, and organizations are increasingly conscious of this advantage.
+It is well-known that Microsoft saved a whopping USD 303 per learner, with the implementation of video learning.
+The return on investment is huge, and organizations are increasingly conscious of this advantage.